 - Set yourself achievable goals.
 Try to focus on a completing a small, achievable goal each day.
 You might find it helpful to break down each goal into smaller goals.
-If work already feels quite target-focused, try thinking of something which isn't related to work. - Reward yourself.
+If your role in search and rescue already feels quite target-focused, try thinking of something which isn't related to your role. - Reward yourself.
 Once you've completed the goal, reward yourself.
 It doesn't have to be something big.
 You could try taking 15 minutes out of your day to do something you enjoy.
 For example, finding time to read a few pages of a book, or taking the dog for a walk. - Try to do some physical activity.
 Some people find staying active helps them to focus and stay motivated.
 Exercise can help you feel more energised and responsive, especially if you do a physical role.
 It can feel hard to get out and do exercise when you're feeling unmotivated, but you could try starting small, and gradually increasing the amount you do.
 We have more tips on how to start getting active. - Try something new.
-Introducing new interests and activities in your life can help stimulate the brain, and may help you to feel more focused.
+Introducing new hobbies, interests and activities in your life can help stimulate the brain, and may help you to feel more focused.
 You could try making some new recipes for dinner, changing your exercise routine, or finding a new hobby.

 We have more tips for taking care of yourself when going into work during coronavirus.
+If you're a volunteer, you may still find these tips helpful.